Gulf Keystone warns Internet gossips to back off

-The Kurdistan-focused driller, a favourite of retail investors, on Thursday denied rumours on bulletin boards and social media sites that it was planning to raise money.
+The Kurdistan-focused driller, a favorite of retail investors, on Thursday denied rumors on bulletin boards and social media sites that it was planning to raise money.

 The rebuttal was a factor behind a 14 percent jump in the company's share price, which has been volatile in recent months.